MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 -   Column E: **Father_ID** - ID - The unique identifier given to each individual father.

--   Column F: **PairID** - ID - The combined unqiue identifier given to a pair of parents.
+-   Column F: **PairID** - ID - The combined unique identifier given to a pair of parents.
 -   All parents were mated with the same partner for the full duration of the study.

 -   Column G: **Temp** - Category - The temperature treatment that parent pairs were moved to following their first mating attempt.
 -   Parents' were assigned to be maintained under one of the three following temperature treatments for the full duration of the study: 25.5°C, 28.0°C, or 30.5°C.

--   Column H: **Timepoint** - numeric - The unqiue numeric identifer given to each mating attempt.
+-   Column H: **Timepoint** - numeric - The numeric identifer given to each mating attempt.
 -   Parents had up to 8 mating attempts from which we collected and housed offspring to be included in the study.

--   Column I: **age_at_mating** - numeric (weeks) - The exact adult age of each individual offspring's mother at the time of laying (in weeks).
+-   Column I: **age_at_mating** - numeric (weeks) - The exact adult age of each individual offspring's mother at their time of conception (i.e., laying) (recorded in weeks).

 -   Column J: **avg.age** - numeric (weeks) - The average age of the mother across all mating attempts resulting in succesfully hatched eggs (in weeks).
--   A fixed measure of the individual's average age of reproduction that is shared and stable across all offspring in a family.
+-   A fixed measure of the mother's average age of reproduction that is shared and stable across all offspring in a family.

 -   Column K: **within_subject_age** - numeric (weeks) - the mother's Δage at reproduction when the offspring was conceived, reflecting the parents actual age at mating (relative to their mean age).
 -   This value was calculated by taking the following: **age_at_mating - avg.age**.
 -   This value varies across offspring within individual families depending on the age of the mother at the time of laying.

--   Column L: **cum_successful_matings** - numeric - The number of succesful mating attempts (i.e., those matings that resulted in successfully hatched eggs)
--   the parent had undertaken at the point an individual offspring was conceived.
+-   Column L: **cum_successful_matings** - numeric - The number of succesful mating attempts (i.e., those matings that resulted in successfully hatched eggs) that the parent had undertaken when the individual offspring was conceived.
 This variable was included in an attempt to disentangle accumulated reproductive effort from Δage.

 -   Column M: **F1_hatch** - date (yyyy-mm-dd) - The date that the individual offspring hatched.